Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 The Australian Reptile Park is a hands-on zoo located in a natural bush setting on the Central Coast (60 minutes from Newcastle).
 It’s home to exotic reptiles from around the world and a wide variety of Australian native animals.

-Enjoy live shows, themed exhibits and behind the scenes tours.
-For more information, including tips on making the most of your visit, read the Newy with Kids Review of the Australian Reptile Park.
+Enjoy live shows, themed exhibits, personal encounters and behind the scenes tours.
+For more information, read the Newy with Kids Review of the Australian Reptile Park.

 Blackbutt Reserve